By Dr Ananya Mandal, MD

 The basic difference between a benign tumor and a cancer is its slower growth and lower capacity to spread.
 In other words adenomas are much less aggressive in terms of growth than adenocarcinomas.

 Where do adenomas originate?

-An adenoma is a cancer originating in glandular tissue.
+An adenoma is a benign tumor originating in glandular tissue.
 The tissues affected are part of a larger tissue category known as epithelial tissues.
 Epithelial tissues line skin, glands, cavities of organs etc. This epithelium comes from the ectoderm, endoderm and mesoderm in the fetus.

 Adenoma cells do not necessarily need to be part of a gland but may possess secretory properties.

 Adenomas are generally benign or non cancerous but carry the potential to become adenocarcinomas which are malignant or cancerous.